 Williams Reads aims to foster new connections among students, staff, faculty, and community members by exploring diversity through a common reading experience.
 Developed by the Committee on Diversity and Community (CDC), Williams Reads is an initiative offered as an opportunity for us to explore a book together that will help us to celebrate and deepen our appreciation of diversity.
-It is a goal of the CDC to select a book that will stimulate community engagement and challenging conversation.
+It is the goal of the CDC to select a book that will stimulate community engagement and challenging conversation.

-Recent Williams Reads Books
+Previous Williams Reads Books